-The Nelson A. Rockefeller Center supports a competitive research grant program open to Dartmouth College faculty for research on public policy issues relevant to the Rockefeller Center (e.g., healthcare, education, the environment, poverty) as well as on other research topics in the social sciences.
+The Nelson A. Rockefeller Center supports an annual competitive research grant program open to tenured and tenure-track Dartmouth College faculty for research on public policy issues relevant to the Rockefeller Center (e.g., healthcare, education, the environment, poverty) as well as on other research topics in the social sciences.
 The Rockefeller Center Director, the Associate Dean for the Social Sciences, and the other members of the Rockefeller Center's Faculty Council review applications and select the most promising prospects for funding.
 Proposals for projects that reach beyond traditional faculty research endeavors will be entertained.

-Grants typically range from $5,000-$25,000 in size, but the Reiss Grant may be as much as $30,000.
+Grant budgets typically range from $5,000 to $15,000.
 For all grants, the Project Director (PD) must be a tenured or tenure-track member of a department reporting to the Associate Dean for the Social Sciences.
 Faculty from other departments or programs in the Arts & Sciences must obtain prior approval from the Rockefeller Center Director before applying.
 Visiting faculty members are not eligible.
 Collaborators may be Dartmouth faculty or scholars from other institutions.
 If collaborators reside at other institutions, evidence of cost sharing in the research project should be presented.
 Compensation for Project Directors and collaborators is not available.

-Proposals are reviewed by the Faculty Council twice a year and the deadline dates for submission are Monday, October 1, 2012 and Monday, April 1, 2013.
+Grant proposals will be reviewed once a year during the spring term.
+The submission deadline for 2015-2016 academic year is Wednesday, April 1, 2015.
 (Please submit applications to Jane DaSilva via email before midnight on the deadline date.)

-- Email your completed application to: Jane DaSilva, Curricular and Research Program Coordinator
+Email your completed application to: Jane DaSilva, Program Coordinator, Curricular and Research Programs

 Applications from junior faculty and first-time applicants are particularly welcomed.

 Call Curricular and Research Programs at (603) 646-2229.